RAJMORE19/DevOps-Interview-Questions/cloud/README.md

 ### **14. What is Object Storage in the cloud?**

 **Answer:**
-Object storage is a cloud-based storage architecture that stores data as objects (instead of files or blocks).
+Object Storage stores data as objects with data, metadata, and a unique ID.
+It's highly scalable and commonly used for images, videos, backups, and logs.
+In AWS, we use Amazon S3 for Object Storage..
 Examples include Amazon S3 and Azure Blob Storage.

 ### **15. What is Block Storage in cloud computing?**